Jury split in verdicts for Norwin teacher, husband in middle school musical case

 "We never said he wasn't there," Aston said.
 "He simply wasn't a volunteer."

-Aston said it has not been determined if Sasso will seek to return to her teaching job in the Norwin School District.
+Aston said it has not been determined whether Sasso will seek to return to her teaching job in the Norwin School District.
 She was suspended after the criminal charges were filed.

 Rich Cholodofsky is a Tribune-Review staff writer.
 You can contact Rich at 724-830-6293, rcholodofsky@triblive.com or via Twitter .